 - Primary.
 The person or entity that is chosen to receive the death benefit first is considered to be the first beneficiary, meaning they will receive any benefit before others.
 This individual or entity will receive the proceeds should they be able to at the insured’s death.
 There may be more than one primary beneficiary.

 - Secondary.
 The beneficiary that is next in line to receive the proceeds should the primary beneficiary be unable to do so is called the secondary beneficiary.
 Another name for the secondary beneficiary is the contingent beneficiary.

 Calculating Your Life Insurance Needs

 Aside from picking the right life insurance beneficiary, it’s vital that you purchase enough life insurance coverage for your loved ones.
 Not having enough protection could leave them with leftover expenses and no money to pay off those bills.
-Before you apply for a life insurance plan, it’s vital that you calculate what your life insurance needs are.
-There are several different factors that are going to go into the life insurance equation.
+Before selecting the plan you want to apply for, you’ll need to make sure you are buying enough insurance for your families needs.
+Use our guideline to calculate an estimate of the correct face value.

 Getting Affordable Life Insurance

-Before the insurance company gives you life insurance coverage, they’re going to require that you take a medical exam (unless you buy a no medical exam plan), and the results from the exam are going to play a huge role in how much you pay for your insurance plan.
-The better the results, the lower the premiums.
-If you want to save more money, you’ll need to improve your health.
+Before the insurance company gives you life insurance coverage, they’re going to require that you take a medical exam (unless you buy a no medical exam plan), and depending on your results the premium you were originally quoted could go up or down.
+The better your results are, the lower your monthly cost will be, so start improving that health!

 The first thing you should do is to start a healthy diet and start getting regular exercise.
 Both of these can help you lose any extra weight as well as lower your blood pressure, cholesterol, heart rate, and much more.
 All of these are going to translate into lower monthly premiums, which means more money in your pocket.